Automattic/jetpack/to-test.md

     ```
 * Fetch your site's home page, and a post page that wouldn't otherwise have a Twitter image set.
 Verify that they both now include `<meta name="twitter:image" content="http://asdf.com/89asdf.gif" />`.

+### Widget Visibility

+A decodeEntities function was added in widget-conditions.js to handle entity decoding for the minor conditions dropdown.

+To test:

+* Check the minor conditions dropdown with a category name that contains an entity (e.g. ampersand) in the widget visibility settings.
+* Confirm that the category name is encoded properly on the dropdown.

 ### WooCommerce analytics